franzliedke/studio/README.md

 Don't worry - you'll be asked for a confirmation first.

+## License

+This code is published under the [MIT License](http://opensource.org/licenses/MIT).
+This means you can do almost anything with it, as long as the copyright notice and the accompanying license file is left intact.

 ## Contributing

 Feel free to send pull requests or create issues if you come across problems or have great ideas.